In Him Ministries:

 Romans 10:4 says, “For Christ is the end of the law for righteousness to everyone who believes.”

-1 Corinthians 10:23-33 says, “All things are lawful,” but not all things are helpful.
+And 1 Corinthians 10:23-33 says, “All things are lawful,” but not all things are helpful.
 “All things are lawful,” but not all things build up.
 24 Let no one seek his own good, but the good of his neighbor.
 25 Eat whatever is sold in the meat market without raising any question on the ground of conscience.
 26 For “the earth is the Lord’s, and the fullness thereof.”
 27 If one of the unbelievers invites you to dinner and you are disposed to go, eat whatever is set before you without raising any question on the ground of conscience.
 28 But if someone says to you, “This has been offered in sacrifice,” then do not eat it, for the sake of the one who informed you, and for the sake of conscience— 29 I do not mean your conscience, but his.
 For why should my liberty be determined by someone else’s conscience?
 30 If I partake with thankfulness, why am I denounced because of that for which I give thanks?
 31 So, whether you eat or drink, or whatever you do, do all to the glory of God.
 32 Give no offense to Jews or to Greeks or to the church of God, 33 just as I try to please everyone in everything I do, not seeking my own advantage, but that of many, that they may be saved.”

-Paul's point in 1 Corinthians 10 was that believers should not act toward another person in a way that could inhibit the advance of the gospel.
+Paul’s point in 1 Corinthians 10 was that believers should not act toward another person in a way that could inhibit the advancement of the gospel.
 Even though we have great freedom in Christ, we also have a responsibility to help others in their Christian growth.
 Our first duty should always be to others, and not ourselves.

 Paul was always concerned with the needs of others and tried to make sure his actions were not a stumbling block for non-believers and spiritually immature Christians.

-1 Corinthians 9:19-23 says, “For though I am free from all, I have made myself a servant to all, that I might win more of them.
+Paul said in 1 Corinthians 9:19-23, “For though I am free from all, I have made myself a servant to all, that I might win more of them.
 20 To the Jews I became as a Jew, in order to win Jews.
 To those under the law I became as one under the law (though not being myself under the law) that I might win those under the law.
 21 To those outside the law I became as one outside the law (not being outside the law of God but under the law of Christ) that I might win those outside the law.
 22 To the weak I became weak, that I might win the weak.
 I have become all things to all people, that by all means I might save some.
-23 I do it all for the sake of the gospel, that I may share with them in its blessings."
+23 I do it all for the sake of the gospel, that I may share with them in its blessings.”

 Beware of the false gospel of legalism: